Adolescent Health Initiative

-Youth engaged in our programs have shown increased healthy and positive behaviors, improved grades and attendance at school, and upon completion of participating in our Peer Leadership Trainings, display superior leadership skills and qualities.
+Youth engaged in our programs have shown increased healthy and positive behaviors, improved grades, and attendance at school.
 Feel free to call for more information or to set up a consultation with staff to better fit your organization’s or personal needs.

 Our youth regularly participate in the following special events:

-- ACR Health’s AIDS Walk/Runs, Sled for Red, and Bubble Blast Run
+- ACR Health’s AIDS Walk/Runs, Sled for Red, and BLOWOUT

 - Suicide Awareness and Prevention campaigns

 - The Ally Project